henze-research-group/MODRLC/README.md

 ## Known Issues

 Currently, the ACTB has some issues that we are aware of and are working towards solving.
 These are:
-- the metamodeling framework produces models which temperature prediction is shifted by approximately 20 K.
+- The single-zone MPC example is broken.
+We will soon update the prediction model and get this example back on the rails.
-- the Spawn test cases cannot be initialized again after the simulation completed.
+~- the metamodeling framework produces models which temperature prediction is shifted by approximately 20 K.~ ~- the Spawn test cases cannot be initialized again after the simulation completed.
 You currently need to stop the Docker container and start it again.
-This will be fxed
+This will be fxed~

 ## Structure
 - ``/testcases`` contains Spawn of EnergyPlus test cases, including docs, models, and configuration settings.